Assignment 1: Larson Scanner

 You should have at least three distinct levels of brightness (not including "zero brightness," or the lights that are off).

 When working on the extension, follow the same git workflow as core (edit on dev branch, make regular commits and pushes).
-When you have successfully completed the extension, tag your final commit with assign1-extension
+When you have successfully completed the extension, tag your final commit with assign1-extension and push to indicate that your extension is ready to be graded.

 Grading

-file and execute on a Pi with the LEDs connected to the PB group pins.
-For this process to go smoothly,
+To test your Larson scanner, the grading CA will invoke make to build your larson.bin file and execute on a Pi with the LEDs connected to the PB group pins.
+Be sure that:

-will successfully build your program with no warnings or errors. - Your scanner uses pins PB0-PB3 or PB0-PB7 (depending on how many LEDs you chose to use).
+• Your scanner uses pins PB0-PB3 or PB0-PB7 (depending on how many LEDs you chose to use).

-- 4-8 LEDs that individually light
+• 4-8 LEDs that individually light in correct pattern

-- Scanning pattern is even and smooth
+• Scanning pattern is even and smooth

-- Scans in both forward and reverse direction
+• Scans in both forward and reverse direction

-- Reverse at end is handled correctly (no duplicate or skipped LEDs)
+• Change of direction is handled correctly (no duplicate or skipped LEDs)

-- For extension: at least three differentiated levels of brightness, scanning has pleasing ramp and smoothness
+• For extension: at least three differentiated levels of brightness, scanning has pleasing ramp and smoothness

 For more long-winded information on grading and course policy, see our pages on assignments and course policies.